23 things to do on the Thames, London

 The entire Thames path is around 184 miles long if you fancy the trip from the Cotswolds to the Thames Barrier – the section through London alone stretches 40 miles, so unless you’re a dedicated walker, pick a section and a bank.

-The Thames Path website has some helpful suggestions with 8-12 mile walks to try and the highlights along the way.
+The Thames Path website has some helpful suggestions broken down into 8-12 mile sections to see some of the highlights along the way, including easy stretches if you’re exploring with younger kids.

 You can also take self-guided Thames river tours or try my short wander for some of the best Instagram spots on the South Bank